bullet-with-butterfly-wings/pumping/README.md

     playing around with the straight signal - signal 80mV, offset 3.5V, time constantintroduces offset

 Power Broadening - 27/10
-    Using 90kHz so it fits on the screen, two sets of measurement I think height saturates and width is non-zero at zero Slighlty worried about the time constant on the device and the shape of the peaks You can calibrate magnetic field with the known gf
+    Using 90kHz so it fits on the screen, two sets of measurement (wrong point) I think height saturates and width is non-zero at zero Slighlty worried about the time constant on the device and the shape of the peaks You can calibrate magnetic field with the known gf